 How PGGM's direct approach has helped shape the market

-PGGM began a direct investment strategy around seven years ago.
-In that time much has changed in infrastructure.
-In this latest interview, PGGM's new head of infrastructure, Erik Van de Brake, talks about how successful the direct investing strategy has been and how the pension fund will continue to expand in the asset class
+In this latest interview, PGGM's new head of infrastructure, Erik Van de Brake, talks about how successful the direct investing strategy has been and how the pension fund will continue to expand in the asset class.

 PGGM is one of a handful of European pension funds at the forefront of the direct investing revolution.
 While that innovation has been dominated by Canadian pension and Australian superannuation funds, a number of European institutions are also carving out name for themselves with similar types of investments.